Coonoor railway station

-Coonoor railway station serves Coonoor, a municipality town and popular hill station in the Nilgiris district of Tamil Nadu.
+Coonoor railway station (station code: ONR) is an NSG–4 category Indian railway station in Salem railway division of Southern Railway zone.
+It serves Coonoor, a municipality town and popular hill station in the Nilgiris district of Tamil Nadu.
 The train station is a part of the Nilgiri Mountain Railway, a World Heritage Site.
 The train station is an important rail hub for trains passing to Udhagamandalam (Ooty).
-It is administered by the Salem division of the Southern Railway Zone and the station code is: ONR.